Principles of Dementia Care

 - Stress and distress.

-At level M, you are expected to critically evaluate, synthesise and provide independent perspectives regarding the delivery of service in this case study.
+At Masters level, you are expected to critically evaluate, synthesise and provide independent perspectives regarding the delivery of service in this case study.
 This should include a critical exploration of the literature and debate the wider socio-political implications of dementia care.

 Supplementary fee information